CyberCRI/RedMetrics/API.md

 All communication between the server is done via JSON by default, although the client can request data in different formats (see the Data Formats section below).
 Following RESTful architecture, GET is used only to request data, POST creates resources, PUT replaces them, and DELETE removes them.

-The database should be protected against SQL Injection

 ## Use Cases